mattriley/node-kris-kringle/README.md

 }
 ```

-Run `kris-kringle kk.json` to send notifications similar to:
+Run `./bin/kk` to send notifications similar to:

 - Hey foo!
 Your KK is baz.
 The spend is $100.
 Merry Christmas! 🎅🏻🎄
 - Hey bar!
 Your KK is foo.
 The spend is $100.
 Merry Christmas! 🎅🏻🎄